Delooping the functor calculus tower: Cofibrant replacements

-\item[$ii)$] If a vertex is indexed by $a\cdot \sigma$, with $\sigma\in \Sigma$, then \item[$iii)$] If two consecutive vertices, connected by an edge $e$, are indexed by the same real number $t\in [0\,,\,1]$, then~$e$ is contracted using the operadic structure of~$O$.
-The vertex so obtained is indexed by the real number~$t$. \item[$iv)$] If a vertex above the section is indexed by $0$, then its output edge is contracted by using the right module structures.
+\item[$iii)$] If two consecutive vertices, connected by an edge $e$, are indexed by the same real number $t\in [0\,,\,1]$, then~$e$ is contracted using the operadic structure of~$O$.
+The vertex so obtained is indexed by the real number~$t$.

+\item[$iv)$] If a vertex above the section is indexed by $0$, then its output edge is contracted by using the right module structures.
 Similarly, if a vertex below the section is indexed by $0$, then all its incoming edges are contracted by using the left module structure.
-In both cases the new vertex becomes a pearl. \item[$v)$] If a univalent pearl is indexed by a point of the form $\gamma_{0}(x)$, with $x\in O(0)$, then we contract its output edge by using the operadic structure of $P$.
+In both cases the new vertex becomes a pearl.

+\item[$v)$] If a univalent pearl is indexed by a point of the form $\gamma_{0}(x)$, with $x\in O(0)$, then we contract its output edge by using the operadic structure of $P$.
 In particular, if all the pearls connected to a vertex $v$ are univalent and of the form $\gamma_{0}(x_{v})$, then the vertex is identified to the pearled corolla with no input.

 \end{itemize}

 Let us describe the $O$-bimodule structure.
 Let $a\in O(n)$ and $[T\,;\,\{a_{v}\}\,;\,\{t_{v}\}]$ be a point in $\mathcal{B}^\Sigma(M)(m)$.
 The composition $[T\,;\,\{a_{v}\}\,;\,\{t_{v}\}]\circ^{i}a$ consists in grafting the $n$-corolla labelled by $a$ to the $i$-th incoming edge of $T$ and indexing the new vertex by $1$.
 Similarly, let $[T^{i}\,;\,\{a^{i}_{v}\}\,;\,\{t^{i}_{v}\}]$ be a family of points in the spaces $\mathcal{B}^\Sigma(M)(m_{i})$.
 The left module structure over $O$ is defined as follows: each tree of the family is grafted to a leaf of the $n$-corolla labelled by $a$ from left to right.
 The new vertex, coming from the $n$-corolla, is indexed by $1$.